 N0GSG Contact Manager

 Tom Wheeler N0GSG has built a contact manager program that allows a person to edit codeplugs for DMR radios.
-This program allows you to list and load contacts from Tytera, Any Tone, and CSI 700/701 radios.
+This program will enable you to list and load contacts from Tytera, Any Tone, and CSI 700/701 radios.
 Inputs and outputs are CSV files.
 You can also download bulk records from DMR-MARC databases.

 Tytera: MD 380 & MD 390 a la OKDMR

-Windows 10 Drivers for Boafeng
+Windows 10 Drivers for Baofeng

 Some of the newer Windows 10 drivers don’t perform well with some of the Baofeng USB cables.
 If this is an issue, you’ll not be able to connect to the radio.
-A known good USB driver is version 3.2.0, and it’s available here for download.
+A known-good USB driver is version 3.2.0, and it’s available here for download.
 Install this, and you should be able to communicate with your radio.
 Also, make sure you’re using the right cable.
 TYT and Baofeng cables are not interchangeable.

-TYT MD380 Tools Firmware
+TYT MD380 Toolz Firmware

 Connect Systems CS-750